tumelohq/documentation/README.md

 You will find the documentation for our API here.

+For information on how to access the platform and to authenticate with the API see our [Getting Started](./Getting_Started/README.md) guide.

 ## Transparency and Shareholder Voting

 We start by giving investors and pension members [transparency](./What_is_Transparency/README.md) over their investments, allowing them to see and learn about the companies they are invested in.